The Pill: Contraceptive pills

-Hormonal contraceptives (the pill, the patch and the vaginal ring) all contain a small amount of synthetic oestrogen and progestogen hormones.
+The combined pill is a hormonal contraceptive containing a small amount of synthetic oestrogen and progestogen hormones.
 These hormones work to inhibit the body's natural cyclical hormones to prevent pregnancy.
 Pregnancy is prevented by a combination of factors.
-The HC usually stops the body from releasing an egg from the ovary.
-HC also changes the cervical mucous to make it difficult for the sperm to find an egg.
-HC can also prevent pregnancy by making the lining of the womb inhospitable for implantation.
+The combined pill usually stops the body from releasing an egg from the ovary.
+It also changes the cervical mucus to make it difficult for the sperm to find an egg.
+It can also prevent pregnancy by making the lining of the womb inhospitable for implantation.

-These are pills that contain only one hormone (progestogen), and are subsequently sometimes known as ‘progestogen-only pills’ or POP.
+These are pills that contain only one hormone (progestogen).
 They do not contain oestrogen and may therefore be prescribed to women who are breastfeeding or who experience nausea with oestrogen.

-Mini pills work by thickening the cervical mucous so the sperm cannot reach the egg.
-The hormone in the pills also changes the lining of the uterus, so that implantation of a fertilised egg is much less likely to occur.
-In some cases, mini pills stop ovulation (the release of an egg).
+Progestogen-only pills work by thickening the cervical mucus so the sperm cannot reach the egg.
+The hormone in the pills also changes the lining of the uterus so that implantation of a fertilised egg is much less likely to occur.
+In some cases progestogen-only pills stop ovulation (the release of an egg).
 One pill is taken every day within a specific three-hour time slot.

 The progestogen-only pill is taken daily at the same time each day, with no break between packets of pills.